 If your air conditioner is over 15 years old, consider replacing it soon.
 Besides nearing the end of its useful lifetime, newer air conditioners use far less electricity, which means the unit may pay for itself over several years.
+If you're ready to shop, here's what to look for in a new air conditioner.

 Before you start shopping for a new A/C unit, calculate the unit size you need.
-Otherwise, you may spend too much for excess capacity or end up with a unit that has inadequate cooling power.
+Otherwise, you may spend too much on excess capacity or end up with a unit that has inadequate cooling power.
 Seek help from an air conditioning vendor or use an online calculator yourself.
 Your goal is to find a unit that closely matches your air conditioning requirements based mainly on square footage.
 Factors besides square footage can modify these requirements:

 The Energy Efficiency Ratio of an air conditioning unit tells you how well it utilizes electricity.
 Typical ERR values for new air conditioners range from 11 to 13 or better.
-Older units usually have an ERR around 8 minus 1 ERR for each five years of service.
+Older units usually have an ERR of around 8 minus 1 ERR for every five years of service.
 So, a new unit can easily be twice as efficient as your present air conditioner.

 Depending on your A/C needs, narrow your selections by looking only at types of units that make sense.
-For cooling one or two room, a window unit or portable air conditioner might be the best choice.
+For cooling one or two rooms, a window unit or portable air conditioner might be the best choice.
 Larger areas benefit from larger through-wall units.
 If your entire home needs cooling in the summer, then your best bet is a central air unit.

 While the smaller units can often be installed by the average homeowner, whole-house air conditioners should be installed by professionals.